BlueLucario/CS-465-Project01-Document-Search/README.md

 ## Implementation Details

-- All inverted indexes extend the AbstractInvertedIndex for a consistent interface.
+- All inverted indexes extend the SimpleInvertedIndex for a consistent interface.

 - The dictionary (i.e terms) is implemented with a dictionary (i.e HashMap) with the term as its key and the posting as its value.
 This ensures that lookup